Home » Best CFD Trading Brokers in May 2026

 Country Restrictions

-New Zealand, Japan, the United States, Belgium, Iraq, Iran, North Korea, Syria
+New Zealand, Japan, USA, Belgium, Iraq, Iran, North Korea, Syria, Liberia, Libya, Yemen, Sudan, Afghanistan

 Regulators

-FP Markets has been providing regulated online trading services since 2005 under the oversight of tier-one financial authorities like CySEC, ASIC, BaFin, and FCA.
-The company’s commitment to excellence has earned it over forty industry awards, including for best trade execution and most satisfied client base.
+FP Markets has provided regulated online trading services since 2005 under the oversight of regulators including the Cyprus Securities and Exchange Commission (CySEC) and ASIC.
+The company has received over forty industry awards, including for best trade execution and most satisfied client base.

-The renowned global brokerage specializes in CFDs, allowing customers to speculate on thousands of financial instruments.
-These include over 60 fiat currencies, 10,000 stocks, major global indices, metals, energies, agricultural commodities, bonds, and decentralized currencies.
+The brokerage specializes in CFDs, allowing customers to speculate on over 10,000 financial instruments.
+These include over 70 fiat currencies, 10,000 stocks, major global indices, metals, energies, agricultural commodities, bonds, and decentralized currencies.

 Retail clients based in the EU or Australia can maintain maximum leverage of 1:30 for less volatile instruments like forex majors.
-Those who cover the criteria for professional traders can inflate their positions with leverage of up to 1:500 for gold, silver, majors, and minors, 1:200 for indices, 1:100 for most energies and platinum, 1:20 for shares, and 1:2 for cryptos.
+Those who meet the criteria for professional traders can leverage their positions up to 1:500 for gold, silver, majors, and minors, 1:200 for indices, 1:100 for most energies and platinum, 1:20 for shares, and 1:2 for cryptos.

-FP Markets ensures outstanding low-latency order execution whose speed averages 40 milliseconds.
-The brokerage offers competitive spreads that start at zero pips with some of the available account types.
-Trading at FP Markets is possible via a range of leading platforms, including MT5, MT4, WebTrader, and Iress Trader.
-DMA and ECN pricing is available, resulting in more transparent prices, deeper liquidity, and full market depth.
+FP Markets reports low-latency order execution averaging 40 milliseconds.
+The brokerage offers spreads starting from zero pips with Raw Accounts.
+Trading at FP Markets is possible via a range of platforms, including MT4, MT5, WebTrader, and Iress Trader.
+Direct Market Access (DMA) and Electronic Communication Network (ECN) pricing is available, supporting more transparent prices, deeper liquidity, and full market depth.

 Max Leverage